bekk/firebase-workshop/README.md

 ### Chapter 1 - Hosting, Deployment and Setup 💻

-The first task will be to set up a fresh Firebase project and clone this code, which will be used as a starting point.
+Your first task will be to set up a fresh Firebase project and clone this code, which will be used as a starting point.
 You will connect your Firebase project to your version of the quiz generator, and deploy it so it's on the Internet.

 [Tasks - Chapter 1](/_Tasks_/Chapter%201%20-%20Hosting,%20deployment%20and%20setup/README.md)